 7. The number of this table (e.g. 0035) will be the number you will plug into the following query to partition the desired table (strip the leading zeroes).
 This will also match the qos_def_id associated with this table in S_QOS_DEFINITION.

 declare @RCR int, @HCR int, @RSR int, @HSR int, @RC int

 exec @RC = spn_de_DataMaint 35, 'all' , null, 5, @RCR output, @HCR output, @RSR output, @HSR output

 select @RCR as RCR, @HCR as HCR, @RSR as RSR, @HSR as HSR, @RC as RC;

 Note the "35" in this query - this should be changed to whatever the qos_def_id (RN/HN/DN table number) is that you wish to partition.
 The rest of the values should be left as-is.

 8. Run this same query for each table that you wish to partition (it will take awhile!).
 Make sure to change the table number (e.g. “35”) each time while leaving all other parameters the same.

-9. Enable data maintenance in data_engine again once you are finished.
-Data_engine's next maintenance run will automatically partition any remaining un-partitioned tables.
+9. Finally, then enable data maintenance in the data_engine again once you are finished.
+The data_engine's next maintenance run will automatically partition any remaining un-partitioned tables.